 Source: SDC Statistics Unit

-Switzerland's international cooperation is implemented mainly by the Swiss Agency for Development and Cooperation (SDC) and the Economic Cooperation and Development Division of the State Secretariat for Economic Affairs (SECO), the two bodies which are charged with executing the Federal Act on International Development Cooperation and Humanitarian Aid and the Federal Act on Cooperation with Eastern European Countries.
-Spending by the SDC and SECO accounted for about 80% of ODA expenditure in 2019.
+Switzerland's international cooperation is implemented mainly by the SDC and SECO’s Economic Cooperation and Development Division, the two bodies which are charged with executing the Federal Act on International Development Cooperation and Humanitarian Aid and the Federal Act on Cooperation with Eastern European Countries.
+Spending by the SDC and SECO accounted for almost 80% of ODA expenditure in 2020.

 In accordance with DAC reporting rules, Switzerland also declares as ODA the costs of receiving asylum seekers, temporarily admitted persons and refugees from developing countries during their first 12 months in Switzerland.
-These costs include the flat rate contributions paid by the State Secretariat for Migration (SEM) to the cantons (CHF 105 million), the occupation programmes and the costs of the Swiss Confederation's registration centres (CHF 144 million), legal representation fees (CHF 18 million), interpreters/translators (CHF 8 million) and the costs borne by the cantons for the education of the children of asylum seekers (CHF 6 million).
-These costs remained stable compared to 2018 and constitute 9% of total ODA for 2019.
+These costs include the flat rate contributions paid by the State Secretariat for Migration to the cantons (CHF 98 million), the occupation programmes and the costs of the Swiss Confederation's registration centres (CHF 173 million), legal representation fees (CHF 22 million), interpreters/translators (CHF 7 million) and the costs borne by the cantons for the education of the children of asylum seekers (CHF 3 million).
+These costs amounted to 9% of Swiss ODA in 2020.

-Other federal bodies are also involved in Switzerland's international cooperation, including the Human Security Division (HSD), which is responsible for the promotion of peace and human rights, and the Federal Office for the Environment (FOEN).
+Other federal bodies are also involved in Switzerland's international cooperation, including the FDFA’s Peace and Human Rights Division and the Federal Office for the Environment.

 The part of Switzerland’s ODA expenditure provided by the cantons and communes remained flat at 2%.